tagensingh/SPRING2021TIDYVERSE/README.md

 # Sean C
-Initial: How to use Lubridate and other Tidyverse libraries to calculate days elapsed during a polling cycle as well as use of GGplot to create faceted boxs-plot that intgrate four variables.
+Initial: How to use Lubridate and other Tidyverse libraries to calculate days elapsed during a polling cycle as well as use of ggplot to create faceted boxs-plot that intgrate four variables.
 Possibilities for Extend are included in # comments. https://github.com/sconnin/SPRING2021TIDYVERSE/blob/main/Connin_607_tidyverse.Rmd

 Revision/Addition Description